justinmk/vim-dirvish/README.md

 other way (well, except for fuzzy-querying to "teleport" you directly where you want to go).

-The only file management functionality provided is to create a new file: for everything else, use the operating system.
+The only file management functionality provided is to create a new file ('`%`' or '`+`').
+For everything else, use the operating system.

 At any time, you can type "`<ESC>`" or "`q`" to close FileBeagle.